gunasri1823/Movie-Recommendation/README.md

 ##### Implementation Steps
 ##### 1. Data Preparation:
-○ The dataset was loaded and filtered for relevant columns like userId, movieId, rating, and title.
+1.The dataset was loaded and filtered for relevant columns like userId, movieId, rating, and title.
-○ A rating matrix was created using the dcast function, with rows as users and columns as movies.
+2.A rating matrix was created using the dcast function, with rows as users and columns as movies.
-○ The matrix was converted to a realRatingMatrix for compatibility with the recommenderlab package.
+3.The matrix was converted to a realRatingMatrix for compatibility with the recommenderlab package.
 ##### 2. Model Creation:
-○ User-Based Collaborative Filtering (UBCF):
-■ Built using the Recommender function with the UBCF method.
+1.User-Based Collaborative Filtering (UBCF):Built using the Recommender function with the UBCF method.
-○ Item-Based Collaborative Filtering (IBCF):
-■ Created using the Recommender function with the IBCF method.
+2.Item-Based Collaborative Filtering (IBCF):Created using the Recommender function with the IBCF method.
-○ Content-Based Filtering (CBF):
-■ Simulated with the RANDOM method for this hybrid implementation.
+3. Content-Based Filtering (CBF):Simulated with the RANDOM method for this hybrid implementation.
-○ These models independently generate recommendations based on their respective techniques.
+These models independently generate recommendations based on their respective techniques.

 ##### 3. Hybrid Model:
-○ For each user, recommendations were generated from UBCF, IBCF, and CBF.
+1. For each user, recommendations were generated from UBCF, IBCF, and CBF.
-○ These recommendations were combined into a single list, ensuring unique entries.
+2.These recommendations were combined into a single list, ensuring unique entries.
-○ If multiple users rated the same movies, their recommendations were intersected to find common suggestions.
+3. If multiple users rated the same movies, their recommendations were intersected to find common suggestions.
-○ A fallback mechanism was implemented to provide recommendations even if fewer users rated the input movies.
+4. A fallback mechanism was implemented to provide recommendations even if fewer users rated the input movies.

 ##### 4. Final Recommendations:
-○ Recommendations were derived from the union of UBCF, IBCF, and CBF outputs.
+1.Recommendations were derived from the union of UBCF, IBCF, and CBF outputs.
-○ If common movies existed, they were prioritized.
+2. If common movies existed, they were prioritized.
 Otherwise, unique movies were sampled to fill the required number of recommendations.
-○ Titles for the recommended movies were extracted for display.
+3. Titles for the recommended movies were extracted for display.

-##### ● Test Recommendations:
+#####  Test Recommendations:
-○ Input Movies: Popular movies like Jurassic Park (1993) and Toy Story (1995).
+1. Input Movies: Popular movies like Jurassic Park (1993) and Toy Story (1995).
-○ Final Recommendations:
+2 Final Recommendations:
-■ Eternal Sunshine of the Spotless Mind (2004)
+  1.Eternal Sunshine of the Spotless Mind (2004) 2.Apocalypse Now (1979)
-■ Apocalypse Now (1979)
-■ Sin City (2005)
+  3.Sin City (2005)
-■ Cloudy with a Chance of Meatballs (2009)
+  4.Cloudy with a Chance of Meatballs (2009) 5.Punisher, The (2004)
-■ Punisher, The (2004)

-##### ● Insights:
+##### Insights:
-○ The hybrid model leveraged the diversity of recommendations from UBCF, IBCF, and CBF.
-○ By combining user preferences and item similarities with content-based insights, it ensured a balance of novelty and relevance in the recommendations.
+The hybrid model leveraged the diversity of recommendations from UBCF, IBCF, and CBF.
+By combining user preferences and item similarities with content-based insights, it ensured a balance of novelty and relevance in the recommendations.

 ##### Architecture:
 ● Data was split into training and testing sets.